All stage photos of “Last Voyage of the Sea Cow” are from by Christianna Fachin

 “At first the puppets were monstrously complex, with joints and sticks and colored bits of stuff.”, said Tim.
-“Why?
-Because oh so many puppeteers, myself included, want little people with blinking eyes, moving mouth, or twitching eyebrows, when basic or no movement is all that is needed.”
+“Because oh so many puppeteers, myself included, want little people with blinking eyes, moving mouth, or twitching eyebrows, when basic or, shocker, no movement is promotes the story.”

 Looking at the complex mess he had created, he took a pair of scissors and lopped off the head of the Captain puppet and cut out a frowny mouth.
 “I then used my fingers as the arms, legs, guns or whatever fit my whims.
 Perfect and simple.
 Well, after I got the hang of it.”

 The Captain then tears a giant hole in the ship and delivers a final line that makes you wonder if the ship was indeed haunted, or not.

 “This show is also significant in that it was the last time that we used a four track to do any recording.
-I now use all sorts of stuff to get the feelz for the show.
+“I now use all sorts of stuff to get the feelz for the show.
 Last time is was in surround sound.”

-The ship was mounted on two booms.
-The booms were on a backpack.
-The whole ship swung from side to side.
-There were two articulated lights mounted to my head that gave off a bizarre double light.
+The ship is mounted on two booms.
+The booms are on a backpack.
+The whole ship swings from side to side.
+“There are two articulated lights mounted to my head that gave off a bizarre double light.
 Two lights on my hands and sometimes a live streaming camera in my pocket.”

 “I liked the piece, and then threw everything away.
 Some sort of spiritual purity thing, I think.
 I have since rebuilt it and toured it to near by slams and other small, personal venues.”